CP-IATE/OpenGoodLuck/README.md

 Just a project to learn about OpenGL.

-Currently displays a window with multi-color triangle from [OpenGL tutorial](https://learnopengl.com/Getting-started/Shaders), with shaders written in separate files and code being refactored to OOP-style.
+Currently displays a window, with figure that consists piramid on top of cube.
+This figure is drawn in perspective using all chapters of [OpenGL tutorial](https://learnopengl.com/Getting-started/Review) up to Review, with shaders written in separate files and code refactored to OOP-style.

 ## Installation